-According to LUKE, however, Mary and Joseph were from Nazareth.
-They travel to Bethlehem because a census requires them to do so (Luke 2:4).
-While in Bethlehem Jesus is born, not in a house, but in a manger (verse 7).
-After Jesus' birth they wait for Mary to go through ritual purification, where afterwards they travel to Jerusalem to sacrifice two birds (verses 22-24).
-After the sacrifice they go immediately home to Nazareth (verse 39).
-Which record is correct?
+According to Luke, however, Mary and Joseph were from Nazareth.
+They travel to Bethlehem because a census requires them to do so.
+While they are there Jesus is born in a manger.
+After his birth they wait for Mary to go through ritual purification, after which they travel to Jerusalem to sacrifice two birds at the temple.
+After the sacrifice they go home to Nazareth.